cwang25/slate/source/index.md

 }
 ```

-This endpoint retrieves a specific news article record.
+This endpoint retrieves a specific quote record.

 ### HTTP Request